Good Foundations International: History

-Potters for Peace (PFP) got its start in 1986 when a group of potters led by Mary Chapman and Dolly Pomerleau of the Quixote Center in Washington, DC, traveled to Nicaragua.
+Potters for Peace (PFP) was founded in 1986 when a group of potters led by Mary Chapman and Dolly Pomerleau of the Quixote Center in Washington, DC, traveled to Nicaragua.
 The potters met with a female pottery/canning cooperative.
 This led to the first PFP fundraiser in Washington, DC.
 The program began to gain momentum after the Nicaraguan civil war to help pottery cooperatives.
 In 1988, the first contact in Nicaragua was made.
 A year later Steve Earp and Ron Rivera were sent.
 Ron Rivera helped make tenmoku glazed ceramics for electrical transmission lines.
 Over the next decade, PFP grew in size, finally receiving 501(c)(3) non-profit status in 1999 in the US.
 PFP later obtained non-governmental organization status in Nicaragua.

 The best known PFP project, ceramic water filters, was begun when in 1998 Hurricane Mitch struck Central America.
 A filter workshop was set up in 1999.
 This workshop developed into an independent business that has implemented more than 40,000 filters in collaboration with several NGOs.
 PFP does not operate any filter workshops, but instead trains local potters to produce and distribute the filters.